-A couple of years ago I decided I wanted to become a certified yoga instructor.
-I really enjoyed the yoga classes I had attended, and thought I could do a good job leading classes.
+A couple of years ago, I decided I wanted to become a certified yoga instructor.
+I really enjoyed the yoga classes I had attended, and thought I could do a good job leading them myself.
 I felt like I had found an occupation (or side job) that I could see myself truly enjoying.

 I am not arguing that no white people should be yoga instructors, and definitely not that white people shouldn’t practice yoga.
 But by providing an explanation for my personal decision, I hope to complicate the dominant conceptions of yoga in the Western world, and encourage white readers to think a little harder about how their yoga practices figure into this system of oppressive, post-colonial cultural appropriation.

 I am also not trying to claim that I am any sort of authority on the historical and spiritual meanings of yoga—far from it.
 I have a lot to learn, and reading more primary texts about yoga as a religious practice is one of my goals, especially if yoga continues to be a central part of my life.
 As a white person initially drawn to the physical and mental benefits of yoga, I hope my voice on this subject will call attention to the limited viewpoint people like me will always have when it comes to this ancient practice.
 In terms of the promotion of a less appropriated, ‘decolonized’ form of yoga in the Western world, other voices need to be amplified far more than mine.
 Check out South Asian American Perspectives on Yoga In America (SAAPYA).
 Here's their website and an article describing their initiative.

 Yoga in Historical Context